Magnetotellurics: Other

 MT is also used for groundwater exploration and mapping research, hydrocarbon reservoir monitoring, deep investigation (100 km) of the electrical properties of the bedrock for high-voltage direct current (HVDC) transmission systems, carbon dioxide sequestration, and other environmental engineering applications (e.g. nuclear blast site monitoring and nuclear waste disposal site monitoring).

 Research applications

 Crust and mantle

 Since the MT is highly sensitive to the composition and temperature of the Earth, it has been widely used to understand numerous geological phenomena in the Earth's mantle and crust.
 These include investigating the composition and distribution of melts, understanding fault mechanics and earthquake generation, imaging deep lithospheric architecture and composition, which can be tied to many geodynamic processes.
-Large investigations have focused on the continental US (National Science Foundation EarthScope MT Program), the East Pacific Rise, Australia (AusLAMP MT Program), Southern Africa (SAMTEX MT Project), China (Part of the Sinoprobe project) and the Tibetan Plateau.
+Large investigations have focused on the conterminous US (e.g. the National Science Foundation EarthScope MT Program and its successor NASA and USGS MTArray), the East Pacific Rise, Australia (AusLAMP MT Program), Southern Africa (SAMTEX MT Project), China (Part of the Sinoprobe project) and the Tibetan Plateau.